 While it’s fantastic to celebrate Valentine’s Day (and Galentine’s Day!), don’t forget to make time to celebrate your heart this month.
 Focus on showing yourself some love by making a commitment to honor your health.

-Below, we’ve outlined four ideas to celebrate American Heart Month, as well as just some of the ways our team at Elitra Health Center can help you plan the party.
+Below, we’ve outlined four ideas to celebrate American Heart Health Awareness Month, as well as just some of the ways our team at Elitra Health Center can help you plan the party.

 Learn about the symptoms of a heart attack